Your Knee Pain Can Be Coming From Your HipsJune 6, 2019

 While there may be an issue with the knee, a good place to look for the cause of pain is in the hip region.
+One of the muscles on your hip is the gluteus medius, and it could be the main culprit of your knee pain.
 If the muscles surrounding your hips and pelvis are weak, there may be increased stress placed on your knee or other areas of your legs.
-This can result in increased pain and can result in further injuries.
+This can result in increased pain and further injuries.

 The gluteus medius and minimus sit more on the side of each hip and start right underneath your gluteus maximus.
 They function to pull your thigh directly out to the side, also known as hip abduction.
 This is the motion of your leg while performing a jumping jack.
 It also functions to rotate the thigh inward.